davidterranova-designer/CalendarBuddy/README.md

   - **Scheduled Announcements:** Runs at fixed times (9 AM for today, 6 PM for tomorrow).
   - **Event-Specific Reminders:** Checks every 15 minutes for events starting soon.
 - **Smart Filtering:** Includes relevant events while excluding those that have already started or been announced.
-- **Voice-Only, No UI:** CalendarBuddy has no graphical user interface.
+- **Voice-Only, No UI:** PlanSayer has no graphical user interface.
 All interaction is through voice—events are announced via text-to-speech (TTS) only.

 ## How It Works